sebastiankalciov/computational-geometry/README.md

 # Computational geometry (laboratory)
-- Algorithms to be added soon.
+- Solved problems to be added soon